 The Importance of Cleaning a Room

 Proper cleaning and monitoring of cleanliness require adequate time.
-According to studies, more than 50 percent of health care surfaces are not properly disinfected, leaving behind pathogens that increase the risk of infection by 39 – 353 percent for the next patient who enters the room(1).
-EVS staff often feels pressure to turn a room; however, cutting cleaning time can leave behind harmful germs.
-Cutting corners for time can range from no disinfecting at all (trash and dash) to disinfecting only high-touch points, leaving behind harmful pathogens and potentially having adverse outcomes for the next patient.
+According to studies, more than 5% of health care surfaces are not properly disinfected, leaving behind microorganisms in the environment.
+However, cutting cleaning time can leave behind unwanted microorganisms.
+Cutting corners for time can range from no disinfecting at all (trash and dash) to disinfecting only high-touch points.

-The AHE states that, “Time adjustments may be needed due to factors such as the size of the room, number of high-touch surfaces and the amount of furniture in the room…” While the recommended cleaning time in 2009 was 25-30 minutes for an occupied patient room and 40-45 minutes for a terminal clean, more superbugs like C. diff and Acinetobacter baumanii have emerged, which means more time should be taken to ensure these hard-to-kill pathogens are eradicated.
+The AHE states that “Time adjustments may be needed due to factors such as the size of the room, number of high-touch surfaces and the amount of furniture in the room…” While the recommended cleaning time in 2009 was 25-30 minutes for an occupied patient room and 40-45 minutes for a terminal clean, more microorganisms have emerged, which means more time should be taken to ensure these are eradicated.

 In addition to adequate time, EVS workers should receive adequate training on various components of proper cleaning including dry/dwell time for disinfectants.
 Proper cleaning of health care environments should be a top priority for hospitals, and this does not happen without a strong EVS team who is dedicated to cleaning a room thoroughly.

-Pushing throughput generates money but puts patients at risk.
-No-touch disinfection such as Tru-D is one way that health care facilities can help to ensure the environment is taken out of the question, and epidemiologists can focus on other emerging problem areas.
+No-touch disinfection such as Tru-D is one way that health care facilities can help to ensure the environment has been adequately disinfected.

 Do you have questions or comments on the importance of cleaning a room?
 Leave a comment or e-mail us at firstname.lastname@example.org.